Orestes Quércia

-Quércia moved with his family from Pedregulho to the city of Campinas, where he graduated in journalism.
-He was also a lawyer and an entrepreneur since 1962, with a diploma from the Pontifícia Universidade Católica.

-He was married to Alaíde Barbosa Ulson Quércia since the 80s until his death after a long battle against prostate cancer on 24 December 2010 link label.
-He died with 72 years old, leaving his four children and the wife.

-Educational formation
+Early life and education

 The son of Octavio Quércia and Isaura Roque Quércia, Orestes Quércia lived in Pedregulho and moved to Campinas with his family when still a teenager.
-Elected the vice-president of the student council in his high school, in his senior year he joined as a reporter to the local newspaper Diário do Povo (Campinas), and got accepted at Pontifícia Universidade Católica de Campinas (PUCC) in its law school program.
-At university, he was the director of the newspaper Centro Acadêmico 16 de Abril(journal of Academic Center April 16) and he founded the Universidade de Cultura Popular (University of Popular Culture) linked to the Pontifícia Universidade Católica de Campinas (PUCC).
+Elected the vice-president of the student council in his high school, in his senior year he joined as a reporter to the local newspaper Diário do Povo, and got accepted at Pontifícia Universidade Católica de Campinas (PUCC) in its law school program.
+At university, he was the director of the newspaper Centro Acadêmico 16 de Abril and he founded the Universidade de Cultura Popular (University of Popular Culture) linked to the Pontifícia Universidade Católica de Campinas (PUCC).
 From 1959 to 1963 Quércia was the radio announcer for two radios: Rádio Cultura and Rádio Brasil, he also worked at the newspaper Jornal de Campinas which was a branch of Última Hora newspaper.
 Subsequently, he became the president of the press association of Campinas and also worked as a production assistant at the Highways department.